Make money with Google Ads... just like me!

 How unfortunate that Finkelstein chose not do that!

-The History Problem: There is an inherent problem with gathering
+There is an inherent problem with gathering

-"regression evidence" on "historical personalities" (well documented lives).
+"historical personalities" (well documented lives).

-Their lives are so well known that most are acquainted with their personal
+Their lives are so well known that most are

-books, magazine-Internet articles about her, because she is considered a cultural
+about her, because she is considered a cultural icon.
+With such a famous

-icon.
-With such a famous past personality, rarely would any new information
+past personality, rarely would any new information emerge after 40+ years.

-Yet in an amazing synchronicity: on August 5, 2005 (in the midst of
+on August 5, 2005 (in the midst of

 Finkelstein's regressions on Laird), the "Los Angeles Times" published